Easter Dangers for Pets

 Spring flowers like daffodils and tulips have become synonymous with Easter time, and we often fill our gardens and houses with them every year.
 However, did you know that these are poisonous to our dogs if eaten?
 If your dog likes to dig or chew, it’s best to refrain from planting daffodils and tulips in your garden.
 Their bulbs and flowers are poisonous and can lead to an upset stomach, vomiting or even fits.

-Sometimes, despite our best efforts, our four-legged friends manage to get themselves into mischief.
+Sometimes, despite our best efforts, our pets at Easter, as well as year round, can manage to get themselves into mischief.
 For these moments, it’s essential you have proper pet insurance to ensure they’re treated quickly and you’re not hit with huge vet bills.
-Visit our website at www.argospetinsurance.co.uk to find out more about our dog insurance and cat insurance policies.